Elizabeth Key Grinstead: Key's 1655 freedom suit

 children born to English parents outside the country became English subjects at birth, others could become "naturalized subjects" (although there was no process at the time in the colonies).
 What was unsettled was the status of children if only one of the parents was an English subject, as foreigners (including Africans) were not considered subjects.
 Because non-whites came to be denied civil rights as foreigners, mixed-race people seeking freedom often had to stress their English ancestry (and later, European).

 Elizabeth had served as a servant for ten years beyond the terms of her indenture.
-In trying to establish whether Key's father was a free English man, the Court relied on the testimony of witnesses who knew the people in the case.
+In trying to establish whether Key's father was a free Englishman, the Court relied on the testimony of witnesses who knew the people in the case.